Michael Gove promises end to no-fault evictions by next general election

 “This Government has turned a blind eye to the housing crisis in this country, 16 housing ministers later, people are still facing the same problems.

-“Renters shouldn’t have to face losing their homes through no fault of their own any longer.
-Rishi Sunak and Michael Gove must stick to their promise before more and more families get caught up in these devastating consequences.”
+“Renters shouldn’t have to face losing their homes through no fault of their own any longer.”

+Tom Darling, campaign manager of the Renters’ Reform Coalition, said: “Saying you’ll do something that was in your manifesto shouldn’t really be breaking news, but it’s a sign of how much the Government have dragged their feet on this that it is…

+He added that “we will hold the Government to this commitment” and that “if these evictions are banned in name only then the Government won’t be getting a pat on the back from anyone”.

 Mr Gove was also challenged over the rising number of people living in temporary accommodation.